Girv98/asca-rust/doc/doc-cli.md

                        [-y | --overwrite]  [-n | --no-overwrite] [-o | --output]
                        [-i | --output-all] [-h | --help]
 Arguments:
-    [PATH]  Path to a directory containing an asca config file.
+    [PATH]  Path to the config file or the directory it is within.
 Options:
     -t  <tag>   Run a given tag in the config file.
                 - If not provided, all tags in the config will be run.
-    -w  <path>  Path to a wsca file.
+    -w  <path>  Paths to wsca files.
                 - If provided, these will be used instead of the word files defined in the config.
-    -a          Print all intermediate steps.
+    -a          Print all intermediate steps in a sequence.
-    -o          When given, asca will create an out folder within the path directory.
+    -o          When given, asca will create an out folder within the [PATH] directory.
     -y          Accept cases where an output file would be overwritten.
     -n          Reject cases where an output file would be overwritten.
-    -i          Save all intermediate steps.
+    -i          Output all intermediate steps in a sequence.
     -h          Print help
 ```
 ### Conv command